International Students: Health Insurance Frequently Asked Questions

 If my waiver application is denied, what can I do?

 If your waiver application is denied because your private insurance coverage is not sufficient, you will receive an instantaneous response that allows you to complete an online waiver appeal.
-Appeal applications must be received within three (3) calendar days of the date of denial.
+Appeal applications must be received within five (5) business days of the date of denial.
 Appeals for denied waiver applications are accepted only for the current term.
 Retroactive appeals are not accepted.
 Please know that waiver requests can only be submitted once each term.

 How does student insurance get billed to my student account?

 The Student Health Insurance Plan is billed on a term-by-term basis.
-You can pay for the insurance plan when you pay for tuition.
+You will be required to pay for the insurance plan when you pay for tuition.

 I will be taking a vacation term and will not be registered for any units during the upcoming term.
 Am I still eligible for insurance and if so how do I enroll in student health insurance?
 Do I need to waive out if I do not want coverage during my vacation term?